 Skip to contents

-This function generates descriptive labels for each topic based on their top terms using OpenAI's ChatCompletion API.
+This function generates descriptive labels for each topic based on their top terms using AI providers (OpenAI or Gemini).

 Usage